 Remove the wedge cleanly or it won’t sit properly when you put the wax in.
 It doesn’t matter too much with wired wax, but if you’re using unwired wax the wedge won’t grip it properly.
 If necessary shave the area clean with a nice sharp chisel.Continue reading Frame Assembly – Good→

-Rather a murky late November day here today, 8 degrees C and misty with it.
+Rather a murky late winter’s day, 8 degrees C and misty with it.
 Despite that, the bees were flying quite strongly at around noon when I took this photo.